KhadimulRoni/adventurus-tour-client-side/README.md

 I have use google font for font style..

 # Deployment
-I have deployed the app in Firebase and heroku..
+I have deployed the app in Firebase and Heroku..

 # Framework
 I have used react bootstrap and normal bootstrap for my app...